Paschalis Tountouris: Early career

-Tountouris began his career as the Sports Director of Aris Thessaloniki F.C. and later as the Head of World Football Division of Prosport International, the largest agency in Africa which is run by infamous South African agent Mike Makaab.

-During his involvement with African football he successfully transferred to Europe several International stars including Knowledge Musona, Jabu Pule, Collins Mbesuma, Bernard Parker, Nasief Morris, Jonathan Mensah and more.
+Tountouris began his career in international football as the Head of World Football Division of Prosport International, the South African agency run by agent Mike Makaab.
+During his tenure he negotiated the transfers to Europe of several international players, including Knowledge Musona, Jabu Pule, Collins Mbesuma, Bernard Parker, Nasief Morris and Jonathan Mensah.
+In 2004 he founded Prosport in Greece, which he subsequently developed into the country's leading football representation agency.

 Anti-racism activity

-On 14 April 2008 Tountouris organized a conference in Athens Metropolitan Hotel in order to mobilize the Greek society in the battle against racism.
-Many politicians, journalists and sports celebrities attended the day conference including the President of the Hellenic Football Federation Sofoklis Pilavios, International footballers Manucho, Nasief Morris and Simão Mate Junior, South African Olympic Champion Elana Meyer, Apostolos Tzitzikostas, Yannis Moralis and more.
+On 14 April 2008, Tountouris organised a conference at the Athens Metropolitan Hotel to mobilise Greek society in the fight against racism in football.
+Politicians, journalists and sports figures attended the day-long event, including the then-President of the Hellenic Football Federation Sofoklis Pilavios, international footballers Manucho, Nasief Morris and Simão Mate Junior, South African Olympic medallist Elana Meyer, Apostolos Tzitzikostas and Yannis Moralis, among others.